Kavanad: History

-Neendakara and sakthikulangara harbour is a port where earlier, small traders came and sell the products.
-Lately these selling spread to kavanad as a small scale.
-As years passed traders from southern side of kollam also came to kavanad which leds to the formation of kavanad market.
+Neendakara and sakthikulangara harbour is a port where earlier, small traders came and sell their products.
+Later these sellers spread to Kavanad on a small scale.
+As years passed traders from southern side of Kollam also came to Kavanad which led to the formation of Kavanad market.

 Geography

 Kavanad is located at the southern tip of India and on the northern end of Kollam city Corporation, on the west coast and almost completely surrounded by water.

 Location

 It is on National Highway 66 between Kollam and Karunagappally.
 Nearest railway station is Kollam Junction Railway Station which is 5 km away.

 Nearest airport is Thiruvananthapuram Airport around 75 km away.

 School

 Lake Ford School, St Mary's residential central school are the CBSE curriculum schools in Kavanadu.